orecus/FLSUN-SR---Klipper/README.md

 5) You should now be able to connect and see the printer in Fluidd or Mainsail.
 6) The printer configuration supplied here should serve as a starting point, there are more that can and should be configured, please read below and configure what is applicable.

+You can follow the guide here: https://3dprintbeginner.com/klipper-on-flsun-super-racer/ for more detailed steps and instructions, change as applicable for the Nano 3 Board.
 ## Calibration

 The below steps should be reviewed and configured as applicable.